matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

 Here are some writeups for some of the reversing challenges i solved.

-There's often shortcuts taken and (un)educated guesses involved...
+There's often shortcuts taken and (un)educated guesses involved, some ugly Z3 and angr for additionnal fun...

 # 0. TOC